 The track has a new surface for this season and also the curbs were flattened.
 So for sure the racetrack will be in a really good condition, without any big holes or bumps and I anticipate there will also be a good grip level.

 Last year was the first time for me racing on the Hungaroring…and I am really happy to race there again, because these races were the craziest and most successful ones for me out of the whole of the 2015 season.
 I was able to celebrate my first race victory in the ETRC there and this is something I will never forget.

 Hungaroring is located in a nice area and very close to the capital city of Hungary.
 So if you have time, you can make a little city trip through Budapest, go to the restaurants for dinner or just relax a little bit in a bar.

 I remember that last year in the evening there was a very entertaining concert in the paddock with many people celebrating and dancing.
 The atmosphere was brilliant and I am sure it will be again in 2017.

 I am looking forward to coming back to Hungary and racing in front of the fans as in 2015 there were so many enthusiastic trucking and Norbifans ;-) which was great.

 Hope to see you all again this year!!!”

-FactsGet set for three days of on-track action at the Hungaroring, which is the venue for Round Five of the hugely popular FIA European Truck Racing Championship.
+FactsGet set for three days of on-track action at the Hungaroring in 2017, which is the venue for Round Five of the hugely popular FIA European Truck Racing Championship.